aleksha/PNPI-PhD/man/ostap.md

 export LD_LIBRARY_PATH=$ROOTSYS/lib/:$LD_LIBRARY_PATH
 ```

-How this root has been compiled
+How this ROOT has been compiled
 -------------------------------

 The main is to do it with the right CMake flags: